chaithanyachaith/Delta-project/README.md

 📌 Project Objective

 To automate the following workflow:
-Pull source code from GitHub
+Pull source code from GitHub for automation.
 Build a Docker image for a Django application
 Push the Docker image to Docker Hub
 Achieve a repeatable and production-style CI process